thcrt/duck-hunter/README.md

 anyway, those of us who are chronically online can now be rewarded for having nothing better to do! just follow the bot [on its home instance](https://botsin.space/@duckhunter) and shoot/befriend any ducks you see. a leaderboard / stats tracking is coming Soon (tm).

 for any questions, send me a message at [@amshepherd@mstdn.social](https://mstdn.social/@amshepherd) :)

+## features
+- four different animals
+- a (small) chance that your rifle, or persuasive attempts, will fail
+- a 60-second timeout should the above happen
+- random ASCII art by hayley jane wakenshaw
+- low API calls (update ticks once every 10 seconds)
+- configurability

+## TODO
+- scorekeeping
+- leaderboard webpage
+- statistics
+- variable success rate based on previous scores (beginner's luck)
+- more animals